2023 Most Popular Health Professions Doctor's Degree Schools in the Middle Atlantic Region

 Of the 285 students majoring in health professions at Arcadia, 28% are male and 72% are female.

-Touro College came in at #16 in this year’s edition of the Most Popular Health Professions Doctor’s Degree Schools in the Middle Atlantic Region ranking.
-Located in the city of New York, Touro is a private not-for-profit school with a fairly large student population.
+With a ranking of #16, Touro College did quite well on this year’s most popular schools for health professions students working on their doctor’s degree.
+Located in the city of New York, Touro is a private not-for-profit college with a fairly large student population.

 Of the 524 students majoring in health professions at Touro, 51% are male and 49% are female.

-New York Medical College did quite well in this year’s ranking of the most popular places for health professions students to get a doctor’s degree.
-It came in at #17 on the list.
+With a ranking of #17, New York Medical College did quite well on this year’s most popular schools for health professions students working on their doctor’s degree.
 New York Medical College is a small private not-for-profit school located in the large suburb of Valhalla.

 Of the 253 students majoring in health professions at New York Medical College, 47% are male and 53% are female.